techidaily/site-pokemon-go-android/source/_posts/the-magnificent-art-of-pokemon-go-streaming-on-realme-12plus-5g-drfone-by-drfone-virtual-android.md

 ![smartphone and internet power](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-3.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jf0JvOqiAXc?si=kHEHQGC_PhBv4xij" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It’s fair to say that Pokemon Go streaming is not extremely particular when it comes to equipment.
 You can actually go live under natural daylight and document your adventure as it is.
 However, keep in mind that you’re simultaneously doing two different tasks in this regard.
 One is streaming, and the other is playing.
 Therefore, ensure your mobile device and internet connection can handle heavy workloads as such.
 A smartphone with 8 GB RAM (or higher) and an internet connection of at least 25 Mbps is highly recommended.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Choose a live-streaming application and create an account